mucommander/mucommander/readme.txt

   under UNIX-based systems.
 - Mac OS X: fixed the 'Empty trash' option which would sometimes be enabled when the trash was empty.
+- Fixed an encoding issue affecting SFTP filenames on some platforms.

 Known issues:
 - Korean translation is not up-to-date.